kiru42/livestorm-infra/README.md

 Here are the modules we will be ceating for terraform :

 - a module to manage terraform states (S3 as backend for tf states + DynamoDb for tf lock)
-- a module to create an EKS cluster
+- a module to create an ECS
 - a module to create a RDS Aurora
 - a module to create an ElasticCache (Redis)
 - a module to create a S3 bucket